-He is a member of the National Academy of Engineering, a Fellow of the American Association for the Advancement of Science and of the American Society of Mechanical Engineering.
-He has received three honorary doctorates.
-He received the Tower Medallion and Outstanding Alumnus of the Mechanical Engineering Department at Louisiana Tech.
-He is a MacVicar Faculty Fellow at MIT for extraordinary contributions to undergraduate education.
+At the time of his passing Dr. Flowers was the National Advisor and Chairman of the Executive Advisor Board for FIRST.
+Additionally, he was a member of the National Academy of Engineering, a Fellow of the American Association for the Advancement of Science and of the American Society of Mechanical Engineering.
+He received three honorary doctorates, the Tower Medallion and Outstanding Alumnus of the Mechanical Engineering Department at Louisiana Tech, and was a MacVicar Faculty Fellow at MIT for extraordinary contributions to undergraduate education.
 He was also the Inaugural Recipient of The Woodie Flowers Award by FIRST (For Inspiration and Recognition of Science and Technology).
 He recently received the Edward F. Church Medal and the Spira Outstanding Design Educator Award from ASME.